 Centacare champions the voice of the child and seeks to implement the Charter of Rights for Children and Young People in Care to the fullest potential.

-Our illustrated booklet and supporting short animation reinforce the importance of children and young people having their voice heard and their rights valued.
+Our illustrated booklet reinforces the importance of children and young people having their voice heard and their rights valued.

-Aimed at children aged up to 10 years, the resources follow the adventures of three characters – Patch, Pippy and Piper – as they explore their rights, such as their right to feel happy and safe, to understand their culture, and to ask for help when needed.
+Aimed at children aged up to 10 years, the resource follows the adventures of three characters – Patch, Pippy and Piper – as they explore their rights, such as their right to feel happy and safe, to understand their culture, and to ask for help when needed.

 The fun and interactive materials are distributed to children and young people we work with, and are displayed prominently at Centacare sites.